 "As musicians, and as people who sell material for people to hear and absorb, it's important that we use that voice wisely."

-Music legend Roberta Flack has certainly made the most of her voice over the course of an incredible career of songs that have touched people's souls.
-From her groundbreaking 1969 debut, First Take, Flack's creations have stood the test of time to inspire following generations.
+Music legend Roberta Flack has certainly made the most of her voice over the course of an incredible career through songs that have touched people's souls.
+Since her groundbreaking 1969 debut with First Take, Flack's creations have stood the test of time to inspire following generations.

 Born in North Carolina on February 10, 1937, Flack's long line of awards and accolades is nothing short of stunning.
 She still holds the distinction of being the only artist to win the coveted Grammy for Record of the Year two years running: "The First Time Ever I Saw Your Face" in 1973 and "Killing Me Softly with His Song" in 1974.